triton-inference-server/model_analyzer/docs/bls_quick_start.md

 ---

-The `--run-config-profile-models-concurrently-enable` option tells Model Analyzer to load and optimize both models concurrently using the [Quick Search](config_search.md#quick-search-mode) algorithm.

-This will profile both models concurrently finding the maximal throughput gain for both models by iterating across instance group counts and batch sizes.
-By default, the algorithm is attempting to find the best balance of gains for each model, not the best combined total throughput.

-After the quick search completes, Model Analyzer will then sweep concurrencies for the top three (default) configurations and then create a summary report and CSV outputs.
-We can specify the top-N configurations by using `--num-configs-per-model`.
+The Model analyzer uses [Quick Search](config_search.md#quick-search-mode) algorithm for profiling the BLS model.
+After the quick search is completed, Model Analyzer will then sweep concurrencies for the top three configurations and then create a summary report and CSV outputs.

----

 Here is an example result summary, run on a Tesla V100 GPU: